Rust-Trends/rust-trends.github.io/content/posts/if let while chains.md

 With this feature expected to land soon, you’ll be able to streamline your control flow—no hacks, no unnecessary nesting, just clean Rust.

 Now, if only debugging borrow checker errors could be this easy… 😆

+<br><br>

+P.S.
+Previously, I had a while let chain example that was incorrect and didn’t function the same way as the code without this feature.
+Thanks to Günter’s keen eye, he pointed out the mistake—much appreciated!